josejuan/jj-yesod-translatable/README.md

 Yesod Web Framework plugin to manage translatable content.

+With this plugin you can:

+1.  allow users to translate text directly where is placed (in a page using their web browser).

+1.  allow you to set (trivially) translatable contents without define any entity or structure.
+In particular, you can declare translatable content associated to a entity key (eg. **Product**) only defining a unique identifier (eg. *"Product.1234.Name"* ).

+1.  use translation at server runtime, at client runtime or some external application (using REST calls).

 To get one application internationalized in many languages (English, Spanish, ...) frameworks provide explicit mechanism to translate translatable content.

 Most common way is to define a resource with translated content but is not commonly provide a comfortable way that users can translate that content.